skyhoshi/uwp-csharp-connect-sample/README.md

 - **GetAuthenticatedClientAsync**

-	This method of the **AuthenticationHelper** class authenticates the user with the Azure AD v2.0 endpoint.
+	This method of the **AuthenticationHelper** class authenticates the user.

-	It does this by creating an AppConfig object that specifies the app client ID, return URL, and the scopes requested by the app.
-It then uses this AppConfig object to construct an **OAuth2AuthenticationProvider** object, and calls the **AuthenticateAsync** method on the authentication provider.
-Finally, it creates a GraphServicesClient object using the **OAuth2AuthenticationProvider** object.

-	The **SignInCurrentUserAsync** method on the main page can then read user from this **GraphServicesClient** object and set the user email address and display name.

 - **ComposeAndSendMailAsync**

-	This method of the **MailHelper** class uses the Microsoft Graph SDK to authenticate the user with the Azure AD v2.0 endpoint, compose a sample email, and then send the email using the user's account.
+	This method of the **MailHelper** class uses the Microsoft Graph SDK to compose a sample email, and then send the email using the user's account.

 	It does this by declaring a **GraphServicesClient** object and setting it equal to the return value of **AuthenticationHelper.GetAuthenticatedClientAsync**.
 The method then composes the sample email, using various objects in the **Microsoft.Graph** namespace.
 Finally, it calls the **SendMail** method.